How do you track sharks? With a ton of technology and seafaring knowledge. Why? Because learning their behavior might just save us all.

 The brawny bibbed man is Chris Fischer, the founding chairman and expedition leader of Ocearch, a nonprofit at-sea laboratory that studies great white sharks—by pulling them onto their boat.
 While I have a debilitating fear of mimes, the opportunity to come face-to-face with 4,000 pounds of marine muscle is nothing short of exhilarating, not to mention rare.
 In fact, Ocearch’s custom hydraulic platform makes it the only vessel in existence that’s capable of safely lifting and supporting large marine animals for the purpose of research.
 And it’s just my luck that the organization’s 28th expedition has brought them to our coast.

-Written and compiled by Amy Paige Condon.
-Photography by Jason B. James.
+Written and compiled by Andrea Goto.
+Photography by Beau Kester.

-For the full story, get the May/June 2017 issue here.
+For the full story, get the July/August 2017 issue here.